 The ePortfolio is the record for documenting assessments and other achievements.
-It is essential that radiology trainees populate the ePortfolio as it will be used to inform the end of year report by the education supervisor.
+It is essential that radiology trainees populate the ePortfolio as it will be used to inform the end of year report by the educational supervisor.

-WpBA should be used to sample the trainee's performance.
 The syllabus section of the ePortfolio allows trainees to link WpBAs to individual curriculum competencies.
 It is not necessary for the trainee to have a WpBA or other evidence linked to every learning outcome.
 Providing the trainee demonstrates the relevant competencies during a clinical attachment and the clinical supervisor is satisfied that the competencies have been achieved, the trainee may successfully progress at ARCP.